-That swimming is well-suited for retaining the powers of youth is highlighted by Dr. Jim Miller, who is the head of medicine for USA Masters Swimming.
-Dr. Miller, who was also in charge of safety at the open water swimming during the 2015 world championships in Kazan, summarizes the positive effect of swimming with four words: balance, body position, temperature and humidity.
+That swimming is well suited for retaining the powers of youth is highlighted by Dr. Jim Miller, who is the head of medicine for USA Masters Swimming.
+Dr. Miller, who was also in charge of safety at the open water swimming during the 2015 world championships in Kazan, summarizes the positive effect of swimming in four terms: balance, body position, temperature and humidity.

 The way the water exerts pressure on the body is good in itself, a bit like massage.
-Balance, or rather lack of balance, doesn’t constitute a major obstacle for swimmers.
-In the pool, you eliminate fall-related bruises, fractures or sprains, which tend to increase in frequency for those choosing to exercise on land.
-Furthermore, swimming and other forms of water-based exercise is gentle on joints and is thus recommended for patients suffering from arthritis.
+Balance (or rather lack of balance) isn’t a major issue for swimmers.
+In the pool, you eliminate fall-related bruises, fractures or sprains, which tend to happen more frequently for those increasing in age that choose to exercise on land.
+Furthermore, swimming and other forms of water-based exercise are gentle on joints and are thus recommended for patients suffering from arthritis.

-Practicing your sport lying down, the way swimmers do, is not particularly common.
+Practicing your sport lying down is not particularly common in sports other than swimming.
 A soccer player in a horizontal position is either in severe pain or is showing off his or her acting talents.
-When lying down, your blood is distributed more evenly in your lungs, which optimizes the ability to deliver oxygen and faster remove carbon dioxide from the blood.
-This horizontal position also means that there is not any unnecessary strain on any of your bones.
-This is partly due to the fact that you’re lying down as well as due to the fact that your weight in the water is somewhere between two and nine pounds.
+When lying down, your blood is distributed more evenly in your lungs, which optimizes the ability to deliver oxygen and to remove carbon dioxide from the blood more quickly.
+This horizontal position also relieves unnecessary strain on your bones due to you only weighing between two and nine pounds.

-High humidity has proved beneficial for many people suffering from asthma-related problems.
+High humidity in pools has proved beneficial for many people suffering from asthma-related problems.
 High humidity makes secretions in your lungs, body cavities and mucous membranes thinner and easier to get rid of.

 The pools and bodies of water in which we choose to swim are frequently temperate.
 Most swimming pools have a temperature of 80 degrees.
-Higher temperatures are not recommended for aggressive endurance programs, as this leads to the body’s core temperature rising, subsequently resulting in a risk of heat stroke.
-Warmer pools, up to 88 degrees, are on the other hand more suitable for rehabilitation exercises.
+Warmer pools, (up to 88 degrees) are suitable for rehabilitation exercises, but are not recommended for aggressive endurance programs.
+They raise the body’s core temperature, resulting in a risk of heat stroke.

 So, what’s a suitable temperature for open water competitions?
-The question is more complex than what one might initially imagine, and there’s no definitive answer.
-The following variables may play a role for the safety of the swimmer:
+There is no definitive answer—it depends on many factors.
+The following variables may play a role in the safety of the swimmer:

-1) The water temperature.
+Water temperature

-2) The air temperature closest to the water surface.
+Air temperature closest to the water surface

-3) Is the sun shining?
-If so, how much?
+Whether the sun shining and how strong it is

-4) What type of swim wear are the swimmers wearing?
-Swimsuit or swim briefs?
+The type of swim wear the swimmers are wearing.
+Are they wearing a swimsuit or swim briefs?
 Open water suit with long legs?
-Wetsuit with long leeves and long legs?
+Wetsuit with long sleeves and long legs?
 Wetsuit with short sleeves and short legs?
 What’s the thickness of the wetsuit?
 What material is the wetsuit made of?

-5) Do the swimmers wear a swimming cap or a rubber hood?
+The swimmers’ headwear (swimming cap or a rubber hood)

-6) Are the swimmers using breaststroke or freestyle swimming?
+Swimming stroke (breaststroke or freestyle)

-7) How long is the race?
-Or rather: For how long is the swimmer in the water?
+Length of the race/how long the swimmer is in the water

-8) How warm is the swimmer when the race begins?
+The swimmer’s body temperature before the race

-9) Does the race begin in the water?
-If so, for how long are the swimmers positioned in the water before the start?
-Or do the swimmers start on land?
+Whether the race begins in the water or land.
+If water, for how long are the swimmers positioned in the water before the start?

-10) How much body fat does the swimmer have?
+The swimmer’s percentage of body fat

-11) How much energy does the swimmer generate during the race?
+Energy generated by the swimmer during the race.
 If the swimmer is able to maintain a high level of intensity, then his or her metabolism may offer heat during the race.